Mbed-TLS/mbedtls/README.rst

   This instruments the code with MemorySanitizer to check for uninitialised memory reads.
 Experimental, needs recent clang on Linux/x86_64.
 - MemSanDbg.
-  Same as ASan but slower, with debug information, better stack traces and origin tracking.
+  Same as MemSan but slower, with debug information, better stack traces and origin tracking.
 - Check.
   This activates the compiler warnings that depend on optimization and treats